 The people hurriedly set about constructing rafts, and soon the crossing was underway.
 Almost immediately, a serious mishap occurred that left our ancestors grief-stricken.
 The raft carrying their beloved white dog broke into pieces in the middle of the river.
 Ofi' Tohbi Ishto', who had managed to climb onto a piece of broken timber, could not be reached.
 The people could only helplessly watch as he was swept downstream and out of sight.
 That was the last they ever saw of their faithful guard and scout.

 Many days were required to ferry all the people and their belongings to the opposite side, but, in time, they all arrived safely.

 At this point, the two brothers — Chiksa' and Chahta — had their first difference of opinion.
-Minko' Chahta was quite convinced that the perfectly upright pole was the divine sign from Abaꞌ Bínniꞌliꞌ that they had reached their new Homeland.
-Minko' Chiksa', on the other hand, was not at all pleased with the way the sacred pole had wobbled around, and he felt confident their new Homeland lay farther toward the rising sun.
+Minko' Chahta was quite convinced the perfectly upright pole was the divine sign from Abaꞌ Bínniꞌliꞌ and they had reached their homeland.
+Minko' Chiksa', on the other hand, was not at all pleased with the way the sacred pole had wobbled around, and he felt confident their Homeland lay farther toward the rising sun.